Sustainability Strategy and ESG Model

 Communities

-Plenitude is committed to creating shared value in the territories in which it operates, both by spreading the culture of sustainable energy usage in favor of a collective commitment to the energy transition, and by supporting initiatives aimed at sustainable and inclusive local development.
+Plenitude is committed to creating shared value in the areas it operates, by promoting the culture of sustainable energy usage to foster collective commitment to the energy transition and supporting initiatives aimed at sustainable, inclusive local development.

 Spreading the culture of sustainable energy use